ckdextergames/Icarus_mods/README.md

 Good hunting!

 *__CAUTION__*: This mod may conflict with other mods!
 Recommended to use alone, or with mods known not to change these json files: "D_AISpawnRules", "D_AISpawnZones", and "D_AIAutonomousSpawns".
 Or, use Mod Manager to choose your desired changes.
 [Mod Manager](https://github.com/Jimk72/Icarus_Software) highly recommended! -- [*__Return to mod list__*](#modlist)

 ---

+1. <a name="13">__Better Carts__</a> (Direct link: https://bit.ly/CKDbettercarts)

+Three new versions of the buffalo cart:

+The "Terrier":
+* Weight capacity increased from 1000 to 3000 and no speed loss
+* Same recipie, but slightly increased crafting cost

+The "Ridgeback":
+* Weight capacity increased from 1000 to 5000 and slight speed gain
+* Increased crafting cost, also requires steel screws instead of iron nails

+The "Mastiff":
+* Weight capacity increased from 1000 to 8000 and speed bumped by 40%
+* Increased crafting cost, requires steel screws, steel rebar, and carbon fiber

+---